- ramp materials and balls of children’s choice

 Encourage children to use terms such as roll, bounce, bump, steeper, less steep, flat, steady, wobbly, flexible, and swerve, and science process words such as observe, predict, test, record, plan, design, compare, same, different, problem, solve, solution, and change.

-Tell children that each of them will now build the ride or game they planned and designed this morning.
+Tell children that each of them will plan and design a ride or game that they will then build themselves.

 - Have children gather the material they’ll need for building.